openwebdocs/owd-website/pages/content/posts/securecontext-webidl/securecontext-webidl.md

 };
 ```

-What if we could use the Web IDL definitions to add the "secure context required" box to pages automatically?
+The [@webref/idl](https://www.npmjs.com/package/@webref/idl) package, maintained by the W3C, makes the Web IDL definitions machine-readable.
+What if, with the help of this package, we could use the Web IDL definitions to add the "secure context required" box to MDN pages automatically?

 ## The analysis